newohtwo/Weather-App/README.md

 # Weather-App
 Weather forecast site using the weather API.<br>
-Created with the [open weather api](https://openweathermap.org/api), html ,css ,js ES6,bundeld with Wepback.
+Created with the [open weather api](https://openweathermap.org/api), html ,css ,js ES6, bundeld with Wepback.

 ## Features
 * Check the weather for the next 7 days of a choosen city